ShannonPosey/90-day-aws-journey/Day-04-Introduction-to-S3/Day-04-Introduction-to-S3.md

 ---

-**Daily Win:** Hosting a live static website on S3 fully understanding why it works - not just that it workss.
+**Daily Win:** Hosting a live static website on S3 fully understanding why it works - not just that it works.

-**Tomorrow's Promise:** I wll treat cloud storage as architecture, not just a place to dump files.
+**Tomorrow's Promise:** I will treat cloud storage as architecture, not just a place to dump files.

 ---